XuJiandong/ckb-js/docs/fs.md

 In general, we only need to compile all JavaScript files into corresponding bytecode files, and then package the bytecode files just like packaging JavaScript files.

-## Unpack File System to Files
+## Unpack Simple File System to Files

-To unpack the files contained within a fs, you may run `lua "tools/fs.lua" unpack "$packed_file" "$directory"`, where `$packed_file` is the file that contains the file system, `$directory` is the directory to put all the unpacked files.
+To unpack the files contained within a fs, you may run `lua tools/fs.lua unpack fib.fs .`.

-## Simple JavaScript File System On-disk Representation
+## Simple File System On-disk Representation

-The on-disk represention of a Simple JavaScript File System consists of three parts, a number to represent the number of files contained in this file system, an array of metadata to store file metadata and an array of binary objects (also called blob) to store the actual file contents.
+The on-disk represention of a Simple File System consists of three parts, a number to represent the number of files contained in this file system, an array of metadata to store file metadata and an array of binary objects (also called blob) to store the actual file contents.